syncfusion-content/maui-docs/MAUI/TabView/Tab-Bar-Customization.md

 ## Tab Width options

-.NET MAUI Tab View provides two modes that determines how the width of the tab is calculated on the tab bar while it gets populated.
+The .NET MAUI Tab View provides two modes that determines how the width of the tab is calculated on the tab bar while it gets populated.
 The options are `Default` and `SizeToContent` and can be achieved using the [TabWidthMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.TabWidthMode.html) property.

 ### Fixed bar